 “Climate change should be addressed.
 My life was made better when you came.
 I saw the sense of having an energy saving cookstove.
 I cook faster and there is no smoke.
 My family feels we are on the right track”

 In Kenya, through our work with GIZ, we established an energy efficiency programme that supported tea factories to improve their energy efficiency, reduce their fuelwood use and ultimately reduce their carbon emissions.
 Read more about how we’re supporting the Kenyan tea sector to improve its energy efficiency.

 Find out more

 We have established several environmental initiatives across the Kenyan tea sector.
-Read how we are working with KTDA, and various public-private partnerships, to ensure that tea factories are energy efficient, and how these cost savings are directly going to farmers’ pockets.
+Read how we are working with KTDA, and various public-private partnerships, to ensure that tea factories are energy efficient.